gkorpal/gkorpal.github.io/_teaching/2019-fall-teaching.md

 date: 2019-09-26
 location: "University"
 ---
-Following is some information regarding the section of the course MATH 112 I will be assisting with during Fall 2019.
+Following is some information regarding the section of the course MATH 112 that I will be assisting with during Fall 2019.

 *The full course has about 1800 students, but this section (033) has only 28 students.*